Places available for this September. Apply online or call 0330 123 2023.

 In your cohort you will work with other students from related 3D Design programmes where there is benefit from sharing common modules.
 This will enhance your learning experience and enable participation in a wide set of opportunities to strengthen your knowledge and skills, producing a versatile and responsive graduate suitable to adapting to changing future facing demands.

-Upon graduation, you should have the ability to have a productive career in the creative industries and manufacturing sectors.
+Upon graduation from the BA (Hons) Furniture Design degree, you should have the ability to have a productive career in the creative industries and manufacturing sectors.
 You’ll be ready to respond to inevitable change, having the capacity to adapt as new types of requirements evolve and mature.

 How will I be taught and assessed?